DPDK/dpdk/doc/guides/rawdevs/ioat.rst

 The ``rte_ioat_enqueue_copy()`` function enqueues a single copy to the device ring for copying at a later point.
-The parameters to that function include the physical addresses of both the source and destination buffers, as well as two "handles" to be returned to the user when the copy is completed.
+The parameters to that function include the IOVA addresses of both the source and destination buffers, as well as two "handles" to be returned to the user when the copy is completed.
 These handles can be arbitrary values, but two are provided so that the library can track handles for both source and destination on